arlonproj/arlon/README.md

 - [Install the platform configuration](https://github.com/upbound/platform-ref-aws#install-the-platform-configuration)
 - [Configure the cloud provider credentials](https://github.com/upbound/platform-ref-aws#configure-providers-in-your-platform)

-You do not go any further, but you're welcome to try the Network Fabric example.
+You do not need to go any further, but you're welcome to try the Network Fabric example.

 FYI: *we noticed the dozens/hundreds of CRDs that Crossplane installs in the management cluster can noticeably slow down kubectl, and you may see a warning that looks like*: